abmckeon/Project2/Entertainment.md

 With linear models you are evaluating one model at a time, and can compare that model to other models of interest to determine best fit for the data.
-Linear regression and multiple linear regression are both examples of linear models. …
+Linear regression and multiple linear regression are both examples of linear models.

 **Ensemble Models** – Ensemble models are a method for taking multiple independent and different models and combining those models into one stronger model for prediction.
 This method can produce stronger prediction results when compared to linear models due to it’s enhanced ability to reduce generalized error.
-Random forest and Boosting trees are both examples of ensemble models. …
+Random Forest and Boosted Trees are both examples of ensemble models. …

-## lm Model 1 -
+## Linear Model 1 - Full Linear Model

-**Full Linear Model** using all of our variables of interest. explain in more detail.
+**Full Linear Model**: Using all of our variables of interest.
+We first wanted to see how well a full linear model would fit when using our predictors to asses the number of shares.
+From this first model, each additional model we make will become more complex.

 ``` r
 ## set up trainControl using 5-fold cross validation